 Virtual Reality Wine Tours

-Another first in the wine marketing industry is Seppeltfield’s virtual wine tour.
+Another first in the wine marketing industry is Seppeltsfield’s virtual wine tour.
 Released way back in 2016, the virtual tour allows individuals to tour the beautiful Barossa Valley premises from the comfort of their own couch.
-The tour is compatible with any smart device, with or without a VR headset, giving all those interested a chance to see what the Seppeltfield Estate has to offer.
-The VR tour is available on the Seppelfield website or by scanning a quick response (QR) code, which appears on all Seppeltfield wine labels.
+The tour is compatible with any smart device, with or without a VR headset, giving all those interested a chance to see what the Seppeltsfield Wines has to offer.
+The VR tour is available on the Seppeltsfield Wines website or by scanning a quick response (QR) code, which appears on all Seppeltsfield wine labels.

 Riverland Wine, the governing body of the Riverland wine region in South Australia, was one of a few organisations that will use government tourism founding to create a VR wine experience to be released in 2019.
 The reasoning and motivation behind VR promotion is said to rest in international wine tourism due to Australia’s wine popularity in China.
 By giving overseas consumers access to a VR wine experience, the labels are offering a glimpse of what Australian wineries have to offer and hopefully excite a new market enough to purchase their products or even take a trip Down Under to get a taste of the real thing!